Expectations for the first supermassive black-hole binary resolved by PTAs II: Milestones for binary characterization: Introduction

 Individually-resolvable binaries should also induce point-source anisotropies in the GWB, appearing as “hotspots" of excess GW power on the sky \cite{2020PhRvD.102h4039T,Emiko24}.
-In \citet{DelphiI} (henceforth referred to as Paper I), we compared the efficacy of such a power-based anisotropy search to the full-signal CW search, in terms of the models' ability to detect and characterize a single SMBHB.
+In \citet{DelphiI} (henceforth referred to as Paper I), we developed such a cross-correlation search for single sources and compared its efficacy to the full-signal CW search, in terms of the models' ability to detect and characterize a single SMBHB.
 For a suite of simulated PTA datasets segmented in time, we found that the CW search ultimately outperformed the anisotropy search.
 The CW model not only returned higher detection statistics (Savage-Dickey Bayes Factors and log-likelihood ratios), but also estimated the binary parameters more quickly, constraining the signal at earlier time slices.
 On top of this, the computational cost of the full CW signal search was comparable to that of the anisotropy search.
 Still, anisotropy searches will certainly have utility in cross-validating the presence of individual binaries in PTA datasets, and offering a first-cut approach to transdimensional multi-SMBHB searches that is less computationally demanding than deterministic multi-CW searches.

 Having identified the full-signal CW search as the analysis method with the greatest efficacy, we now investigate binary characterization milestones over time slices from 5--22~years, or up to signal-to-noise ratios (S/N) of $\sim$~20.
-CW detection and parameter estimation in PTA data have been long-investigated topics; for example, \citet{SV2010} looked at measurement precision of CW parameters using the Fisher information matrix formalism, and \citet{CC2010} incorporated pulsar distances and phases into the CW signal model, studying how this ``pulsar term" portion of the signal impacts measurement precision.
+CW detection and parameter estimation in PTA data have been long-investigated topics; for example, \citet{SV2010} looked at measurement precision of CW parameters using the Fisher information matrix formalism, and \citet{CC2010} incorporated pulsar distances and phases into the CW signal model, studying how this ``pulsar term" portion of the signal impacts parameter measurements (see also \cite{Lee2011,Zhu2016}).
 More recently, \citet{Emiko25} conducted a SMBHB population study which included CW parameter precision as it relates to detection or non-detection of a CW signal.

 In this paper, we use the IPTA-inspired simulations from Paper I to assess the order in which CW parameters may be constrained following a realistic detection.
 We study how the parameter constraints evolve over time-sliced datasets, which incorporate not only a growing timespan but also the continued addition of pulsars into the array; consequently, these time slices contain a CW signal gradually increasing in S/N. We also study the dependence of sky localization, and parameter estimation more generally, on the source's parameters, and the role that pulsar terms and PTA geometry play in parameter estimation.
 Understanding how parameter measurements evolve from one dataset to the next will have important implications for future CW detections and multi-messenger campaigns.
 Evolving constraints can inform host galaxy identification efforts, including strategies to reduce and rank potential hosts within the localization volume as well as assessments of the overlap between GW and electromagnetic (EM) information in galaxy surveys \cite{G19,Petrov24,BardatiI,BardatiII,2025arXiv250421145H,Truant25}.